jjochum87/SciComm_Blog/_posts/2021-10-01-yu-shiba-rusinov-bands.md

 ---
 layout: post
-title:  "Yu-Shiba-Rusinov bands"
+title:  "Yu-Shiba-Rusinov bands in ferromagnetic superconducting diamond"
 category: "blog"
 post_image: "/assets/images/bands.png"
 author: Johanna Jochum
-tags: [sciencemag, quantum computing]
+tags: [magnetism, superconductivity, quantum computing]
 ---

 Not just any subatomic particle can be used as a qubit in quantum computers.
 A robust quantum system needs to be protected from unnecessary interactions.
 One candidate for such a system are localized Yu-Shiba-Rusinov (YSR) states, which can exist within the energy gap of conventional superconductors.
 Delocalized Yu-Shiba-Rusinov states, however, may offer new ways to remotely couple magnetic systems.